xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractenumvaluetype/$constructor$.md

-Constructs a new instance of the `AbstractEnumValueType` class
+Creates a new enumeration value data model.

 ## Signature